bquast/bquast.github.io/_posts/2015-05-31-handcoding-lm.md

 ## [6,] 0.4 1
 {% endhighlight %}

-We also have to correct a small cheat which we used above. `^-1` is not correct syntax for a matrix inversion.
-In the above case it works correctly because our `X` matrix is in fact a vector.
+We also have to discuss the above `solve()` function, `^-1` is not correct syntax for a matrix inversion.
+In the above case it would still work correctly because our `X` matrix is in fact a vector.
 If we pre-multiply this vector with the transpose of itself, we obtain a scalar.

 {% highlight r %}